-President Obama announced a new plan to make computer science accessible to all kids, regardless of background, demographics, gender or race.
+The President announced a new plan to make computer science accessible to all kids, regardless of background, demographics, gender or race.
 We are very excited to see this type of support coming from leaders who will influence how funding is made available to schools, communities and organizations that do the heavy lifting of bringing this type of education to all kids.

 In fact, in the Mineola School District in Nassau County, we have been implementing a unique and cutting edge technology program to chase the very goal that the President's funding is aimed at achieving.
-As Superintendent Dr. Michael Nagler stated here recently, this innovative district is leading the way in implementing coding in the classroom using instructional methods and tools that very few are aware are so accessible to empower education.
+As Superintendent Dr. Michael Nagler stated here recently, this innovative district is leading the way in implementing coding in the classroom using instructional methods and tools that very few are aware are so accessible to empower education for ALL.

 Because of this awareness by leaders, and the risk taking to build incubated relationships that test the limits of what is possible in advanced classrooms, kids with skills and proclivities in this area of learning are finally having the opportunity to shine.
 More is needed, more kids need access, and it is certainly inspiring to know that leaders see and hear that reality calling.

 Jobs are not the only reason to engage computer science.
-In fact, it could be argued that the exploration of creativity, building defensive skills in modern society, being able to use and work with data in a literate way personally are all at least as empowering reasons to engage the topic.
+In fact, it could be argued that the exploration of creativity, building defensive skills in modern society, being able to use and work with data in a functionally literate way personally are all at least as empowering reasons to engage the topic.
 And while diversity is certainly needed and a strength within any endeavor, every school and family needs help accessing this area of learning.
 If we have seen anything stand out in our time working in communities teaching kids to code it is that access to this type of learning, or the lack of access, cuts equally across most demographics.

 An hour of code is certainly a start... but more than this we need meaningful engagement, and we need tools that bring real world skills into reach of kids of all ages.
 The young kids I work with, starting at 5+, do not just want to be given coding games and routines to learn from, they want real tools to express their creative ideas with and through.
 That is why kidOYO and OYOclass learning platform puts real world code editors, domain names and website hosting opportunities in front of kids to use in telling the story of their interests.

 We are privileged to be doing this work, and to be fueled directly by parents who want more of it for their kids.
-By working with some of the top school districts in the country, and top Universities in our own back yard, we are optimistic that the kind of educational opportunity kids will be receiving in all schools is going to dramatically improve in the years ahead.
+By working with some of the top school districts in the country, and a top University in our own back yard, we are optimistic that the kind of educational opportunity kids will be receiving in all schools is going to dramatically improve in the years ahead.

 There are many challenges, but solving problems is what computer science and engineering more generally is all about.
 The importance of bringing creative art, music, and other fields of study outside of the technical sphere into this area of learning and sharing is critical to our success.
 As parents, we understand this.
 As teachers, we want this.
 Now we need to keep the pressure on funders and support structures to make sure that we don't pigeon hole our goals into too narrow a scope of success.
 Jobs are not the only measure of success, and as our mentors often tell us... sometimes working for others just isn't the goal.